 You could have seen them with a yellowish paste applied on their face and hands.
 This paste is called Thanaka.
-The Thanaka powder is made out of barks from the Burmese Thanaka tree and it is said that it acts as a sunscreen, helps to cool your skin.
+The Thanaka powder is made out of barks from the Burmese Thanaka tree, and it is said that it acts as a sunscreen, which helps to cool your skin.

-It looks even more painful to see your calf muscle squeezed into a heavy brass ring.
-Why did it move from neck to the legs, I have no idea.
+It looks even more painful.
+Your calf muscle squeezed into a heavy brass ring.
+Why did it move from neck to legs?
+I have no idea.
 They start by stuffing their pierced ear with bamboo sticks until it turns into a big hole.
-They then adorn it with silver earrings.
+They then adorn it with silver earrings

-Kayaw tribes have proper villages with houses made of stone and cement now.
+Kayaw tribes have proper villages with houses made of stone and cement.
 Initially, they were the biggest cultivators of opium.
-Every three years they would settle in a mountain, cut down the trees and grow opium.
-And once the yield is done, the nutrition of the soil is sucked out, they move on to a new place.
+Every three years, they would settle in a mountain, cut down the trees and grow opium.
+And once the yield was done, the soil’s nutrition was sucked out, after which they moved to a new place.

 Also read: Looking for more cultural experiences?
 Learn how to give alms to Buddhist Monks – more here

 They are also known for their embroidery.
 Even their dress is a jacket with embroidery on it.
-This was one of the ladies who was bright that morning and was very welcoming.
-I tried on one of their head-dress and it looked super funny on me.
+This was one of the ladies who was there that morning and was very welcoming.
+I tried on one of their head-dress, and it looked super funny on me.

 Animism is praying or giving respect to nature and spirits around you.
-But with recent developments, most of them have got converted to Buddhism or Christianity.
+But with recent developments, most of them got converted to Buddhism or Christianity.

 Visit to the Palong Village

-After our visit to the hill tribe village, our tour proceeded to walk through a Palong tribe village.
+After we visited the Chiang Mai hill tribe village, our tour proceeded to walk through a Palong tribe village.
 This was about another half an hour drive from the eco-village.
 This is a real settlement by the Palong tribe.

-We were a group of just six or seven people group.
-The women folks of the tribe had however very quickly assembled with their handicrafts for sale.
-Though there was a language issue, here we were able to interact better and have some lighter moments.
+We were a group of just six or seven people.
+The women folks of the tribe had, however, very quickly assembled with their handicrafts for sale.
+Though there was a language issue here, we could interact better and have some lighter moments.

-How was the hill tribe visit experience?
+How was the Chiang Mai hill tribes visit experience?